Nevenall/ghosting-the-edge/04 Rules to Break.md

 ##### Viruses

-Maleficent programs designed to do some manner of harm to a system or a person and usually to be pretty sneaky about it.
+Malicious programs designed to do some manner of harm to a system or a person and usually to be pretty sneaky about it.

 #### Ghost hacking